-A low carb diet is pretty much what it sounds like.
+Low carb diets are pretty much what they sound like.
 It’s an eating strategy that limits the carbohydrates you eat in a day.
 You’re here because you can live without mountains of pasta, rice, potatoes and bread at every meal or a piece of pie for dessert.
 You don’t have a candy bar in your desk drawer right now (and it’s not because you’ve already eaten it).
-You’d rather eat smaller amounts of high quality carbs and fill the rest of your plate with lean proteins and healthy fats.
+You’d rather eat smaller amounts of high-quality carbs and fill the rest of your plate with lean proteins and healthy fats.

 Carbohydrates are one of the three macronutrients that make up our foods (carbs, fats and proteins).
 They can be found in foods such as starchy vegetables, grains and fruits.

 Since you’ll be reducing your carbohydrate intake, this means that you’ll need to boost your fat and protein.
 How you’ll be doing that depends on the specific low carb diet you’ll be following as there are many different options from which to choose.
 Each one has its own take on the amount of carbs you can eat in a given day and how you balance the rest of your nutrition.

 What are Low Carb Diets?